 But I find it odd that many of the people who made that so have been erased this quickly from my memory.

 There is a colourful jumble of standout moments from high school that I can recall vividly.
 A boy in the canteen trying to put the strap of his schoolbag over his head, and tipping a full pot of yoghurt over himself.
 The computer class where I went online for the first time ever, not knowing the difference between an email address and a website address.
+The school play where I had to sit crooning in a rocking chair throughout, acting the part of an old Glasgow Granny.
 The guidance teacher who was so uncomfortable with the prospect of sex education that he showed us a video on the life cycle of a glass Coca Cola bottle instead.
-The school play where I had to sit in a rocking chair throughout, acting the part of an old Glasgow Granny.

 But beyond that, it is mainly it is a blur.
 Seeing that photo the other day prompted me to root through some old boxes, to see what I still have from school.
 I wish I had kept more, to remind me how much I once knew.
 I have copies of all my report cards (conscientious, hard-working, needs to speak up more…), and one or two essays from the subjects I loved.
 But I had forgotten completely that I have a Standard Grade in chemistry, a Higher in Economics.

 I mainly survived high school by developing a crush of fairly epic proportions on my English teacher (which thankfully he had the good grace and experience to ignore completely).
 I had bad hair and braces, wore purple Doc Martens and a leather skirt – it is fair to say I was not a beauty – and went the entire six years of high school without a boyfriend so I had to create my own interest somehow.
 He was short and smiling, and spoke with passion about Shakespeare and Salinger.
 It wasn’t much, but I would take what I could get, and a glance of him in the corridor between double maths and double PE brightened many a dull day.